 The system is freely available for download because it is part of an academic research project in human-computer interaction.
 To make the research successful, they are trying to involve as many users as soon as possible.

-You can download software here
+You can download software here: d-touch.org

-Here’s a video of the application at work:
+Here’s a video: application at work

 I am the Director of melody, a charity which promotes the value of instrumental playing for those with a learning disability.
 We run a project at Birmingham Conservatoire to give learning disabled people a chance to participate in creative music making, and, where appropriate, to learfn to play a musical instrument.
 The tutors are Conservatoire students who learn to work with learning dsiabled people.